 Have you ever dressed up as your favorite movie or television show character for Halloween?
 If so, it’s likely that you wore a costume made by the costume manufacturer Rubie’s.

 Rubie’s is the largest manufacturer of licensed costumes in the world and absolutely dominate their industry.
 From Star Wars to superheroes, more than 50 percent of all character costumes are made by Rubie’s and distributed to costume stores across the world.

 While Rubie’s does sell costumes direct to customers online, B2B sales are their main focus.
-By updating their eCommerce operation, they have been able to reach more party stores and re-sellers.
+By updating their eCommerce operation, they have been able to reach more entrepreneurs, party stores, and re-sellers.